Lung Cancer Resources

 What is the Lung Cancer Study?

-- The Lung Cancer Study's primary aim is to find the gene(s) that may cause lung cancer.
+- The Lung Cancer Study's primary aim is to find all of the gene(s) that may cause lung cancer.

 - The study will help scientists and the community understand how the gene(s) work with environmental factors (such as smoking and other exposures) in causing lung cancer.

 What information does the Lung Cancer Study collect from participating individuals?

 - We collect demographic, medical, and smoking history information by mail and/or phone.

-- With the kits we provide, a one-time only blood sample and/or saliva sample at your convenience.
+- In some cases, a one-time only blood sample and/or saliva sample will be collected at your convenience with the kits we provide.

-- Pathology reports and medical records if diagnosed with lung cancer upon authorization of the patient or next-of-kin will also be collected when beneficial.
+- If diagnosed with lung cancer, pathology reports will also be collected upon authorization of the patient or next-of-kin when beneficial.

 Is the information collected for this study protected?

 - All of the information is collected, coded, and stored in a confidential manner and used only for the purposes of this study.

 Who can participate in this study?

 - Anyone diagnosed with lung cancer is encouraged to contact us.

 - Family members may have the opportunity to participate.